 - H&M (I don’t shop there often anymore but occasionally peek at their sale Studio collection)

 1. SHOP DESIGNERS PAST SEASONS AND ON SALE OR SECOND HAND

-Check out TheRealReal for luxury & designer goods second-hand if you prefer to online shop.
+Check out TheRealReal for luxury & designer goods second-hand if you prefer to the online shop.
 Otherwise, Sak Off Fifth and Nordstrom Rack are good places to shop for designers on sale.
-I’d like to look at the original price tags and compare it to the sale price.
+I’d like to look at the original price tags and compare them to the sale price.
 I don’t buy anything if it’s not 80% off or above.
 Extra sale prices are even better as these stores do a few weekends with extra sales a few times a year.
 Search for local vintage shops or discounted designer shops.
 If you live in Minnesota, do check out the Opitz in St. Louis Park!!!

 2. INVEST IN QUALITY RATHER QUANTITY

 As mentioned above, I love Nordstrom and their customer service, so I’d much rather spend money here than the original stores.
-For example, I bought the AllSaints leather jacket at Nordstrom instead of the AllSaints store which was just across the street because Nordstrom does offer cashback in-store credit and have double and triple point days.
+For example, I bought the AllSaints leather jacket at Nordstrom instead of the AllSaints store which was just across the street because Nordstrom does offer cashback in-store credit and has double and triple point days.
 Make sure to apply for their credit card if you can to be eligible for collection points.
-And of course, before you invest in anything at a pricey price tag, make sure you do research about the brands whichi I will talk more in #5 and stick with simple and classy pieces.
-Simple and classy pieces that I think every woman or man should at least have one is a black leather bag or wallet.
+And of course, before you invest in anything at a pricey price tag, make sure you do research about the brands which I will talk about more in #5, and stick with simple and classy pieces.
+Simple and classy pieces that I think every woman or man should at least have is a black leather bag or wallet.
 Invest in women accessories such as bags, scarves, shoes, jewelry, watches, (for men’s: shoes, a wallet, belts, watches)

 3. CONSIGN & THRIFT